RE-QDA/requal/README.md

 ### Collaborative usage

+requal is designed with reproducibility, openness, and transparency in mind, and these values are most evident when it’s used collaboratively.
-The collaborative capabilities of `requal` truly come to the fore in a team setting.
-This is facilitated by self-hosting an installation of `requal` on your own server.
-A server instance of `requal` not only supports multiple users but also provides fine-grained control over permission settings.
+You can achieve this by self-hosting `requal` on your own server.
+A server instance of `requal` can support multiple users and offers fine-grained permission settings, making it easier to form diverse teams and collaborate in real time.
 This enables the formation of diverse teams and fosters real-time collaboration.
 With `requal`, you can discuss codes, evaluate agreement on codes, and estimate the sensitivity of coding to the attributes of your team members.

 However, setting up a server instance is not a simple task.
 It requires a basic level of system administration experience.
 If you need